moderntribe/square-one/docs/backend/queues.md

 `define( 'QUEUE_MAIL', true );`
 You can also optionally define a default queue name with QUEUE_MAIL_QUEUE_NAME.
 If this value is not set, it will default to `default`.
 To process the queued mail items `wp queues process <queue-name>` with WP-CLI.

+### Other CLI commands
+`wp queues add-tasks [--count=0]`
+If you need to test a queue/backend are registered and functioning properly.
+By default this creates a random (1-50) Noop tasks.
+Noop fails on processing about 10% of the time so you can also verify ack/nack is functioning as expected.

+`wp queues cleanup <queue-name>`
+Run the cleanup task for the backend for the queue provided.
+Some backends do not require periodic cleaning.

+`wp queues add-table`
+Creates the necessary MySQL table for using a MySQL backend.

+`wp queues list`
+Lists the registered queues and corresponding backends.